tomdallas/la-2022-general-shapefiles/Readme.md

-# Los Angeles County June 7, 2022 Primary Election geodata
+# Los Angeles County November 8th, 2022 General Election geodata

-This repo contains a geodatabase and geojson files to use with LA County election results from the June 7, 2022 primary.
+This repo contains a geodatabase and geojson files to use with LA County election results from the November 8th, 2022 General.

 The files are in the `geojson-by-race` directory.